community-service/hour.gg/SPECIFICATIONS.md

 Specification: https://podcasters.apple.com/support/2482-using-chapters-on-apple-podcasts

 This site generates the ffmetadata files needed by ffmpeg to add chapter titles into an episode.
-See the output /ffmetadata folder.
-Also, a separate text-to-ffmetadata.js script is provided for convenience.
+See the timecode cool.